-ALGA established this special interest group to meet the challenges of New Zealand’s rapidly changing regulatory landscape on the management of asbestos.
-This special interest group will provide a stand-alone forum for a range of professions to work collectively on nationally consistent guidelines for regulation.
-It will provide opportunities for practitioners to network, as well as a mechanism for collective industry advocacy focused on asbestos related regulation.
+ALGA established this group to meet the challenges of New Zealand’s rapidly changing regulatory landscape on the management of asbestos.
+It's aim is to provide a stand-alone forum for a range of professions to work collectively on nationally consistent guidelines for regulation.
+It is also hoping to provide opportunities for practitioners to network, as well as a mechanism for collective industry advocacy focused on asbestos related regulation.

-The benefits provided by NZAAG are (but not limited to):
+The benefits provided are (but not limited to):

 - Promote best practice within the NZ asbestos management industry